gsirhc/NodeWebcamServer/README.md

    * **Reduce Quarter**: Displays every 4th image of the timelapse.
 Useful for really really slow connections or to speed up the timelapse x4
 * **Help**: Links to this README file.

+The timelapse page (accessible only in EnableTimelapse is true) will automatically run a timelapse in a continuous loop.

 ### Technical Website Details
 The NWS website provides a pretty vinella look at feel however it does use [Bootstrap](http://www.getbootstrap.com) which requires Javascript.
 This is to make the site responsive so that it works in any browser or device, big or small.
 If you wish to disable Javascript, then simply connect to http://your_ip_address:8080/image and avoid using the built-in site all together.

+The timelapse uses the [Bootstrap Carousel](http://getbootstrap.com/javascript/#carousel) with the interval set really low.
+Please enter any performance or compatibility issues in the GutHub issues section.

 ### Security
 Securing NWS is your responsibility.
 If you open the web port to the internet, you assume any and all responsibilty